saipuneet/assignment2-Pogula/README.md

 | Mumbai          | Lokandwala        | 6 hours        |
 | Goa             | Baga Beach        | 2 hours        |
 | Vijaywada       | KankaDurga temple | 2 hours        |

+***
+# BlockQuotes
+> Arise!Awake!and do not stop untill the goal is reached.
+> Be the change you wish to see the world.
+* Swami Vivekananda